easybuilders/easybuild-docs/docs/installing-extensions-in-parallel.md

 is still done sequentially.

-Additional work is needed to also run these checks in parallel across the cores that are available to EasyBuild.
+Additional work is needed to also run these checks in parallel across the cores that are available to SimpleBuild.

 ### Sanity check for extensions is still run sequentially {: #installing_extensions_in_parallel_caveats_known_issues_sanity_check }